tomjoro/puma_jungle_rbenv_cap3/README.md

 puma_jungle_rbenv_cap3
 ======================

-Jungle init scripts for puma that play nice with rbenv and cap3
+Jungle init scripts for puma that play nice with rbenv and capistrano 3

+Note: These were tested on Ubuntu 14.04

+Also, these scripts should work for rvm if you just change the run-puma to do the rvm stuff instead of rbenv.

 These scripts make it possible to run jungle init scripts with a capistrano 3 and rbenv setup.